-We found the PetSafe Come With Me Kitty harness to be the best overall harness for kittens.
+We found the Hepper Harness and Leash Set to be the best overall harness for kittens.
 The bungee leash allows your kitten a little bit of freedom, while the adjustable shoulders keep a small amount of constant pressure on the harness, meaning it’s difficult for your kitten to escape.

-In terms of best value, the Comfort Soft Adjustable Mesh Cat Harness is your best bet.
-The wide straps distribute pressure to keep your kitten comfortable.
+The Comfort Soft Adjustable Mesh Cat Harness is a good choice with it’s wide straps that distribute pressure to keep your kitten comfortable.
 This one doesn’t include a leash, so remember that you’ll need to buy one separately.

 We hope that our reviews have helped you figure out which harness is going to suit your kitten best.
 Before you know it, you’ll both be stepping down the street in style!

-- 1. PetSafe Come With Me Kitty Harness — Best Overall
+- 1. Hepper Cat Harness and Leash Set — Best Overall

-- 2. Comfort Soft Adjustable Mesh Cat Harness — Best Value
+- 2. Comfort Soft Adjustable Mesh Cat Harness — Budget Buy

 - 5. Frisco Wrap Cat Harness